AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 ### Logistics
 - meetings are in-person in Lisbon (possible with remote participation)
-- location & time are announced in Discord & Meetup
+- location & time will be announced in Discord & Meetup
 - materials will be uploaded in this repo